gcanti/io-ts/README.md

 # Community

+* [io-ts-types](https://github.com/gcanti/io-ts-types) - A collection of runtime types and combinators for use with io-ts
 * [io-ts-reporters](https://github.com/OliverJAsh/io-ts-reporters) - Error reporters for io-ts
 * [geojson-iots](https://github.com/pierremarc/geojson-iots) - Runtime types for GeoJSON as defined in rfc7946 made with
   io-ts